safespring/docs/content/backup/howto/include-exclude.md

 INCLUDE "C:\Program Files\docgenerator\...\*"
 ```

-The `DOMAIN` specifier only applies to invocations like `dsmc inc` where
+The `DOMAIN` specifier only applies to invocations like `dsmc incremental` where
 you do not specify any path, or when `dsmcad` starts backup on a schedule.

 The default for `DOMAIN` is called `ALL-LOCAL` which means _all local